 The Request: Funded by a Telus Storyhive grant, we had 10 minutes to tell the incredible story of how targeted alpha therapy could revolutionize cancer treatment.

 The Result: The Rarest Drug on Earth is a short web documentary that uses interviews and animation to explain how actinium-225, a rare radioactive isotope, can be used to treat advanced prostate cancer.
+The film has been viewed by over 20 000 people including screenings at TRIUMF, Science World, and the Canadian Museum of Science and Technology.

 The Request: Kanso Coffee was about to launch a Kickstarter campaign for their first flagship product, a premium hand grinder called Hiku.
 They needed a set of videos that clearly communicated their engineering advances.